 Their affordable shoe options do not get much love.
 We don’t have the sell-thru numbers, but we suspect that Nike’s $70-90 offering contributes to a sizable chunk of their footwear business.
-A few years ago, there was a report which indicated that the Nike Roshe Run was the brand’s top-selling model of the year.
+A few years ago, there was a report that indicated that the Nike Roshe Run was the brand’s top-selling model of the year.

 Nike’s basic shoe collection had always been backed by a couple of strong performers.
 If you turn the clock a decade back, models like the Dart and Downshifter had a great run and offered great value for money.
 If we recall correctly, those shoes were priced at $50 or so.